What is a RIFF File?

 The structure of a RIFF file begins with a file header, followed by various chunks.
 Each chunk starts with a FourCC (Four Character Code) identifier, which indicates the type of data contained within.
 This modular design allows for efficient organization and storage of diverse multimedia elements within a single file.

-Today, the RIFF file format is rarely seen in it’s original form.
+Today, the RIFF file format is rarely seen in its original form.
 Instead, many modern file formats use RIFF as a base, such as Microsoft’s AVI and WAV files, and Google’s WebP format.

 Where are RIFF Files Used?